InamDevilliers/Product-Details/README.md

 # Product-Details

 # Overview
-This project is a full-stack application that allows users to view, search, select, and delete products.
-It consists of a Node.js backend (Express) to fetch product data from an external API and a React frontend that displays this data with features like search (with custom debouncing), pagination, row selection, and deletion (in memory).
+This project allows users to view, search, select, and delete products.
+It consists of a Node.js backend to fetch product data from an external API and a React frontend that displays this data with features like search (with custom debouncing), pagination, row selection, and deletion (in memory).

 # System Requirements
 Ensure the following tools are installed on your machine: